getodk/central-backend/docs/api.md

 ### Service Document [GET]

-The Service Document is essentially the index of all available documents.
-From this document, you will find links to all other available information in this OData service.
-In particular, you will find the Metadata Document, as well as a data document for a single `Entities` table defined by the `Dataset`.
+The Service Document provides a link to the main source of information in this OData service: the list of `Entities` in this `Dataset`, as well as the Metadata Document describing the schema of this information.

 This document is available only in JSON format.